 How to Go to PA School for Free: The NHSC and Me

-I am a National Health Service Corps Scholar and a Physician Assistant There are two types of us: Those who do loan repayment.
-Those who are part of the scholarship program.
-I was one of the lucky ones who had the privilege of being part of the scholarship program.
-I received a monthly stipend while […]
+I am a National Health Service Corps Scholar and a Physician Assistant (PA) There are two types of us: I was one of the lucky ones who had the privilege of being part of the scholarship program.
+I received a monthly stipend while in PA school to help pay for books, medical supplies, housing, food, […]

 Google Glass: Welcome to the World of Augmented Health Care